sorelmitra/coding-dojo-spring-boot/README.md

 This is a single microservice that obtains weather info from OWM and saves it in a local DB for later reference.

+## Quality Assurance

+QA has been obtained by a combination of **automated** tests:

+- Unit tests that exercise the code and are ran as part of each build.
+- System tests that exercise the entire app running in a real environment and check the values obtained after calling the app.
+- Stress tests that put load and stress performance of the app while also doing some basic checks on the values returned, including large data sets and concurrent access.

 ## Application Configuration

 The application is configured via its `application.yaml`.
 As SpringBoot has different [ways](https://docs.spring.io/spring-boot/docs/1.0.1.RELEASE/reference/html/boot-features-external-config.html) to override those values, this is flexible enough to offer the options of:

-- Loading an external yaml file that only overrides certain values
+- Loading an external yaml file that only overrides certain values.
+This works well when running locally.
-- Defining environment variables that are magically transformed by SpringBoot into properties based on a convention
+- Defining environment variables that are magically transformed by SpringBoot into properties based on a convention.
+This works well with Docker and Kubernetes.

 ## Database